4d/docs/docs/commands/soap-declaration.md

 This example specifies a parameter name:

 ```4d
-  ` In the COMPILER_WEB method
+  // In the COMPILER_WEB method

- C_LONGINT($1)
+ var $1 : Integer

-  ` In the Web Service method
+  // In the Web Service method

-  ` During generation of the WSDL file and SOAP calls, the word
+  // During generation of the WSDL file and SOAP calls, the word

-  ` zipcode will be used instead of fourD_arg1
+  // zipcode will be used instead of fourD_arg1
  SOAP DECLARATION($1;Is longint;SOAP input;"zipcode")
 ```